 Handy tip: a good index to consider is FTSE 100, which is the top 100 shares in the stock exchange.
 Have a look at our investment section for more guidance on how to invest your money wisely, and check out our feature on these index-tracking funds.

 This might appear to be a ridiculous way of saving for your child, as it is probably nigh on impossible to imagine their retirement!
-However, this is actually a very savvy way of saving and making some money for your child in the long-distant future.
+However, this is actually a very savvy way of investing for your children.

-At the moment men can only start claiming their state pensions when they have reached 65, and the age for women is gradually being raised to this as well, with further increases planned for the future.
+At the moment, men start claiming their state pensions at the age of 65, and the age for women is gradually being raised to this as well.
+By October 2020, both men and women will have to be 66 before they can claim their state pension.
 See the state age pension calculator to work out the age you are entitled to a state pension.

 The maximum you can put into a stakeholder pension each year is £2,880.
-The government will then add in the tax that you would have paid on that money: making the total £3,600 a year.
-If you pay the maximum amount into their stakeholder for the first fifteen years of your child’s life, you would probably sort out their pension needs for them because of the time the money will have to grow.
+The government will then add in the tax that you would have paid on that money making the total £3,600 a year.
+The money is locked away until retirement – so the longer it’s in the pension fund, the more time it has to grow.

-Obviously gold cannot be made from scratch so there is only ever a certain amount, which means it is not affected by inflation and devaluation in the same way that paper money is.
+Gold cannot be made from scratch so there is only ever a certain amount.
+This means it is not affected by inflation and devaluation in the same way as paper money.
 However, gold isn’t like a stock or bond: it doesn’t offer income in the form of interest (from savings accounts) or dividends (what you get from shares).

 Why not buy a forest for your child?!
-As mad as this might sound, it is a very effective means of generating money and you are doing your bit to save the planet.
-Perfect.
+As mad as this might sound, it is a very effective means of generating money, provides added security of land ownership, and helps the environment.
+Perfect!